-A borrower must begin to repay his Consolidation Loan within 60 days after his consolidated loans have been discharged.
-For applications received on or after January 1, 1993, repayment schedule options include graduated or income-sensitive repayment plans.
+A borrower must begin to repay his Consolidation Loan within 60 days after his underlying loans have been paid off and consolidated.
+For applications received on or after January 1, 1993, besides the standard schedule, repayment options include graduated and income-sensitive repayment plans.
+In addition, a borrower who obtained their first FFELP loan on or after October 7, 1998 and has an accumulated FFELP loan balance of more than \$30,000 is also eligible for the extended repayment plan.
 Loans are repaid over periods determined by the sum of the Consolidation Loan and the amount of the borrower's other eligible FFELP student loans outstanding.
-The lender may, at its option, include graduated and income-sensitive repayment plans in connection with FFELP student loans for which the applications were received before that date.
-The maximum maturity schedule is 30 years for indebtedness of \$60,000 or more.
+The maximum repayment term is 30 years for indebtedness of \$60,000 or more.